-As Strabo states, Phaselis had three harbours.
+As mentioned by Strabo, Phaselis had three harbours.
 The best preserved of these is the main one, otherwise known as the military or middle harbour, through which fishing and tourist boats easily enter and leave even today.

-The street linking the main harbour to the southern port is paved with blocks of conglomerate rock and measures 225 metres long by 25 metres wide.
+The street linking the main harbour to the southern port is paved with blocks of conglomerate rock and measures 225 metres in length by 25 metres in width.
 Narrow raised pavements in the form of terraces and reached by stairs line both sides of the street.

 The paved street ends on the side of the southern harbour with a single-arched monumental gateway erected for Hadrian’s visit.
 Sadly, it is now in a state of ruin.

 Epigraphic evidence provides us with solid evidence for the emperor’s visit to Phaselis.
-The dedicatory inscription (below), carved in three lines onto the architrave at the top of the arch, honors Hadrian as savior and benefactor, with credit for the construction of the monument given to the entire city.
+A dedicatory inscription (see image below), carved in three lines onto the architrave at the top of the arch, honors Hadrian as savior and benefactor.

 Other inscriptions found near the gate are dedicatory inscriptions to Sabina and Matidia, Hadrian’s wife and mother-in-law respectively.
-The empress Sabina would have accompanied him on his tour of the Roman provinces.
+The empress Sabina would have accompanied Hadrian on his tour of the Roman provinces.

 A second agora, the commercial heart of the city, was built during Hadrian’s visit.
 The agora was lined by porticoes and shops and was decorated with statues and a fountain.

 Statues were erected to Hadrian as “saviour of the universe and their country” by a woman from Phaselis named Tyndaris.
-Two neighboring cities, Korydalla and Akalissos, also erected altars in Phaselis for the explicit purpose of honoring his visit.
+Two neighbouring cities, Korydalla and Akalissos, also erected altars in Phaselis for the explicit purpose of honouring his visit.

 Domitian’s agora lies along the second section of the main street.
 It had two gates that faced the street.
 The courtyard of this agora was in the shape of a major structure complex.
-The agora’s inner courtyard was surrounded with corridors in a portico manner, and the shops were located in the rear.
+The agora’s inner courtyard was surrounded with corridors in a portico manner and the shops were located at the rear.

-An inscription written in honor of the emperor was found above one of the two gates.
+An inscription written in honour of the emperor Domitian was found above one of the two gates.

 The theatre, situated on the north-west slope of the acropolis, is approached by steps from the town square.
-In all probability it was rebuilt on the Roman plan in the second century A.D. on top of an earlier Hellenistic theatre.
+It was most probably rebuilt on the Roman plan in the second century AD on top of an earlier Hellenistic theatre.

-The cavea building, which is in quite good state of preservation, had a capacity of around 2,000 people.
+The cavea, which is in quite good state of preservation, had a capacity of around 2,000 people.
 The partially preserved walls of the two-storey stage building indicate it had five doors.

 The Roman theatre overlooks the city and the sea with a spectacular view on Mount Olympos (Tahtali) which rises 2,365 metres.

 On the west side of the main paved street are the baths which was part of the bath-gymnasium complex unearthed in recent excavations.
-The floor and walls of the baths, which were constructed in the 3rd century A.D., were once covered in marble and mosaics.
+The floor and walls of the baths, constructed in the 3rd century AD, were once covered in marble and mosaics.

-On the east side of the main street were located the small Baths, built in the 3rd-4th century A.D.
+On the east side of the main street lie the Small Baths built in the 3rd-4th century AD.

 The Acropolis, covered with a thick vegetation, is located above the theatre.
-According to ancient writers, here stood the Temple of Athena where Achilles’ broken spear was exhibited, and which is said to be the first place Alexander the Great visited upon his arrival in the city.
-However the temple has not been yet localised.
-Other temples, a palace and official buildings were also built on this site.
+According to ancient writers, here stood the Temple of Athena where Achilles’ broken spear was exhibited.
+It is said to be the first place that Alexander the Great visited upon his arrival in the city.
+However the temple has not yet been located.
+Other temples, including a palace and official buildings were also built on this site.